 Who doesn’t love trips to the spa?
 Fortunately, you can create your own spa experience at home by using your sunroom as an indoor spa area.
-Hot tubs and small pools can be incorporated into these spaces to create an escape that you can enjoy all year long, regardless of the weather.
+Hot tubs, swim spas, and small pools can be incorporated into these spaces to create an escape that you can enjoy all year long, regardless of the weather.

 Consider adding a relaxing massage chair and a Bluetooth speaker so you can enjoy your kind of massage at home while you play the same relaxing sounds and songs you get when you go to the spa.
 Plants will have no trouble in a space that provides plenty of natural light during the day, so you can make sure your feng shui is spot on.
 Whether you decide to enjoy your sunroom as a spa area during the day or at night, you’re sure to enjoy this little piece of heaven at home.